 • To teach students best practices in sustainable design, construction, and development

-• To provide exemplary affordable homes here in the Eugene community
+• To provide exemplary affordable homes here in the Eugene community particularly in site and residential design, material exploration, and energy efficiency

 • To become a national leader in collegiate residential design build